Why is having an Employee Recognition Program is Important?

 3 Structure Your Employee Recognition Program around 5 Key Principles

 Make it easy, so your employees are more inclined to participate and don't feel burdened by the program.

 Don't wait for performance reviews that are months away.
 Reinforce desired behaviours as soon as they happen, and reward results in real-time.

 Every employee has different preferences.
 Offer rewards that are flexible so everyone gets something they want and value.

 Ad hoc programs don't work!
 Make sure your employees understand that the program is not a fad.
-Create a consistent program with longevity to ensure your employees will continue participating.
+Create a consistent employee reward and recognition program with longevity to ensure your employees will continue participating.

 4 Tie Recognition to Core Values